napolux/1000ideas/ideas/brothel_reviews/README.md

 * Cannot really find a competitor.
 Could be a bad news
 * Legal involvement?
 What about non legal brothels or single state laws?
 * How to get a bunch of content for the start?
 You can't start with an empty website, and I can't really go to brothels
-* In Italy prostitution is legal, but brothels are not
+* In Italy prostitution is legal, but brothels are not.
+By the way in Switzerland there's a possible market for it
 * You need moderation and verification
 * A relative small niche
-* Too much competition in review-based websites
 * Cannot use regular advertising networks

 ### Notice